Roemer/TouchMediaPlayer/README.md

 ## Requirements
 You need the following hardware for an optimal experience:
-- Raspberry Pi (3B+ / 4B recommended) with an appropriate SD card
+- Raspberry Pi (3B+ / 4B recommended, works also with 5) with an appropriate SD card
 - Original Raspberry Pi 7" Touchscreen
 - SmartiPi Touch 2 (Display Stand)
 - Mini External USB Speaker (like https://www.adafruit.com/product/3369)